State Fuel Assistance-

 Massachusetts Coalition for the Homeless (MCH) works to address the broad economic and social issues that lead to homelessness.
 MCH helps homeless individuals and families, as well as women who are living in a domestically violent household, with placement in a shelter.
 The coalition also provides information on long-term housing solutions and preventative steps for future homelessness.

-Please visit this website for a list of homeownership programs.
+Contact Information: Please visit their website for a list of homeownership programs.

 Tenant-based vouchers, such as Section 8, MRVP, and AHVP, are rent vouchers that let people choose their own housing anywhere they want to live.
 If a family moves, the rent assistance moves with them.
 In order to be eligible for the voucher, a family must have an income below the limits of this program.

-Contact Information: Please call 1-800-224-5124, or visit the Department of Housing and Community Development’s website for more information on tenant-based vouchers.
+Contact Information: Please visit their website for more information on tenant-based vouchers.

 Supportive Housing and Long Term Care